Jarjarbin06/epitech_console/README.md

     This downloads the code, then the `install-package` script handles the installation.

-    These commands installs the `epitech_console` package and its dependencies (None currently).
+    These commands install the `epitech_console` package and its dependencies (None currently).

 ## Usage